Current opportunities

 Role Description:

-Rampton Hospital is seeking to recruit enthusiastic, empathic, caring people to volunteer their time and become part of its befriending scheme.
-Our Befriending Scheme is patient centered and gives priority to patients who have little or no contact with the outside world.
+We are looking to recruit enthusiastic, empathic, caring people to volunteer their time and become part of its volunteer visitor scheme.
+Our scheme is patient centred and gives priority to patients who have little or no contact with the outside world.

 Our volunteers bring their skills, their knowledge, and a desire to make a difference to our services and the lives of the patients we care for.
 We train, support, and develop our volunteers so they can play a meaningful and valuable role.